Jack Miller (motorcyclist): 2019

 In 2019 Miller was riding a spec-19 Ducati, after Petrucci moved to the Ducati factory team.
 His teammate was 2018 Moto2 champion Francesco Bagnaia.
 The season started strongly for Miller, as in Qatar he qualified 4th, but was forced to retire in the race due to a broken seat while battling for the lead.
 Miller scored five podiums in Austin (his first podium since his 2016 Assen win), Brno, Aragon, Phillip Island and Valencia, all 3rd places.
 He finished the season in 8th overall, with 165 points.

 2020

-For 2020, in his final season with Pramac Racing Ducati, Miller finished in the top ten in all races he finished, with a best finish of second at Styrian GP, Valencia and Portimao.
-However Miller incurred several DNFs during the season, including at Andulucia due to error in the intense July heat at Jerez; a DNF in Misano 2 due to a tear-off visor from Fabio Quartararo being sucked into Miller's air intake, causing a reduction in power; a suspected engine failure also occurred while fighting in the lead group at Le Mans; and the opening corners of Aragon 2, where Brad Binder collided with Miller, ending both of their races.
+For 2020, in his final season with Pramac Racing Ducati, Miller finished in the top ten in all races he finished, with a best finish of second at the Styrian, Valencian and Portuguese Grands Prix.
+However Miller incurred several DNFs during the season, including at Andalusia due to error in the intense July heat at Jerez; the Emilia Romagna Grand Prix due to a tear-off visor from Fabio Quartararo being sucked into Miller's air intake, causing a reduction in power; a suspected engine failure also occurred while battling with the lead group at Le Mans; and the opening corners of the Teruel Grand Prix, where Brad Binder collided with Miller, ending both of their races.
 Miller closed off the 2020 season strongly with two 2nd places, battling Franco Morbidelli spectacularly on the final lap in both Valencia and Portimao, and finished the season 7th in the championship, with 132 points.